18 Simple Ways to Boost Your Intelligence

 A hand holding a pen with a non-dominant hand, demonstrating the practice of strengthening neural connections

-Whenever you use your opposite hand, you strengthen neural connections in your brain and even grown you want.
+When you use your opposite hand, you strengthen neural connections in your brain and even grow new ones if you want.
 It’s kind of how exercise improves your body.
-Try using your non-dominant hand to write and/or use the computer mouse or control remote control.
+Try using your non-dominant hand to write and/or use the computer mouse or TV remote.
 Or you can brush your teeth with your opposite hand.
 At first you may find it quite difficult.
 After a while, though, it may become second nature.
 Your brain is firing neurons and you’re giving it a great workout.

 6) Read